 This is a popular line from the Bible.
 Very popular.
 YouVersion’s Bible app features this verse as the most commonly bookmarked verse of Scripture by their nearly 100 million users.
 And we can see why.
 Nobody wants to be anxious, though typically everyone struggles with it in different ways.
 It is a comfort to know that God tells us we shouldn’t worry.
 But there is more to this verse.

-So “don’t be anxious” he says, but rather, “make your requests known to God.”
-Here’s the two commands.
+So “don’t be anxious” he says.
+Rather, “make your requests known to God.”
+These are the two commands.
 And then the promise in verse 7: “the peace of God… will guard your hearts” (Philippians 4:7).
 This knowledge-surpassing peace will come as the result of our praying.
-It doesn’t mean that we get everything we ask.
-It simply means—amazingly means—that our praying will result in God’s peace guarding our hearts.
+It doesn’t mean that we'll get everything we ask for.
+It simply means—amazingly so—that our praying will result in God’s peace guarding our hearts.

-Now this point is important.
+This point is important.
 This passage is not a worry-proof formula.
 It’s not a how-to on reducing anxiety levels.
 Better, it is a sketch of what it means to live in fellowship with God as our Father.
 This is what Jesus’s salvation looks like.
-Because of Jesus’s death and resurrection for us, by faith, we are made children of God.
-And as children, filled with God’s Spirit, we live every moment in his nearness.
+Because of Jesus’s death and resurrection for us, we are made, by faith, children of God.
+And as children filled with God’s Spirit, we live every moment in His nearness.